 List rooms that need regular cleaning.
 Leave spaces that do not require immediate cleaning like storage rooms, guest rooms, attic, etc. Work them into your weekly or monthly cleaning schedule.

 3. Regulate Tasks in Every Room

 List the cleaning tasks needed to be done regularly in every room.
 Order them from the top—the ceiling—to the bottom—the floor.
-You may use a house checklist.
+You may use a maintenance checklist.